12 reasons why you should start learning German today

 German speakers' strong contributions in such a broad array of fields makes the language an important asset in many disciplines.
 At the University of California, for instance, more majors recommend a knowledge of German as an important supplement than any other language (German: 56 majors, French: 43 majors, Spanish: 21 majors, Japanese: 7 majors).
 These majors include a wide range of subjects -- from biology, physics, and chemistry to linguistics, religious studies, and art history.

 Considering the importance of the German language in the fields of publishing and research, it's not surprising that many graduate schools want their graduates to have at least a reading knowledge of German.
-Knowing German gives graduates access to important research published in German books and professional journals, hence, German language course is absolutely a good choice to be opted for the same.
+Knowing German gives graduates access to important research published in German books and professional journals.

 While promoting innovation and supporting research within Germany, the Germans also recognize that international cooperation and experience is essential to its continued success as a world leader.
 In the year 2015 alone, the German Academic Exchange Service supported 77,000 scholars, scientists, educators, and students in periods of international research and study.
 43% of these were foreigners who were awarded financial assistance to participate in an exchange in Germany.
 In addition, like German students, foreign students directly enrolled in German universities pay no tuition fees.